mltomlins0n/QANotes/PegaNotes (SSA).md

 * **App branding options** - control the look and feel of a mobile app.

 **It is best practice to always use data pages as a data source.
 When offline, data pages store all completed work.
 These can be synced to the application server when the mobile device is online**.

+<a name="offline"></a>
+### Offline Processing for Mobile Apps (Unit 63)

+**Offline-enabled mobile apps allow for users to create cases and work on assignments while their devices are offline**.

+Any offline work completed is saved to a queue.
+When the device is back online, data synchronization is triggered and the work uploaded to the server.

+To enable offline functionality for a mobile app, two major tasks must be performed:

+* Enable offline support for users by configuring the appropriate access groups.
+* Enable the appropriate case types for offline processing.

+**Before enabling a case type for offline use, it must be initialized with the default *pyStartCase* starting flow**.

+Two key considerations when configuring a mobile app for offline use are:

+* Considering which essential elements should be available offline.
+* How to ensure that synch is fast and efficient.

+A mobile app can access rules on the server only when it is online.
+Users need to access these mobile app rules to complete assignments.
+Data synchronization between the mobile app and Pega application supports rules access.
+You use whitelists and blacklists to identify and manage the rules specific to the mobile app.

+* **Whitelist** - rules are synched between app and server.
+* **Blackllist** - rules are not synched between app and server.

+By default, a mobile app performs a full synchronization when users log in for the first time, and when an application developer forces a manual sync to push changes to mobile users.
+A full sync forces the mobile app to overwrite an entire rule or data record.

+After an offline device comes back online, the mobile app performs a **delta synchronization**, or delta sync, with the server.
+A delta sync incrementally exchanges smaller amounts of data to reflect user activity, such as performing assignments or creating cases.
+Delta syncs improve the performance of the mobile app by reducing the data exchanged between the mobile app and the server.

+Excluding large amounts of data that change infrequently can improve performance further on a delta synch.

 ___